kodecocodes/english-style-guide/README.md

 **server-side**

-This extends to the name of the Server-Side Swift pillar.
-This does not extend to the titles of our books.
+This includes the name of the Server-Side Swift pillar as well as all other uses.

 **setup, set up, set-up**